cprice-ping/Profile-DelAdmin/README.md

 This Server profile shows a complete install of PF \ PD with the Delegated Administator service and application configured.

+Since this solution includes User Profile Management with a PF LIP, this is based on the CIAM build:

-The [PF-Base Profile](https://github.com/cprice-ping/Profile-PF-Base) contains more complete documentation about how PingFed is configured.
+[PF-CIAM Profile](https://github.com/cprice-ping/Profile-PF-CIAM) contains more complete documentation about how PingFed is configured.

+---
 This stack can be used as the basis of Delegated Admin Use Cases and includes the following structure \ rights:

 ![Delegated Admin](./DelegatedAdmin.png)